AP Sources: Michigan State hires Colorado coach Mel Tucker - WHIZ News

 Tucker succeeds Mark Dantonio, the school’s all-time winningest coach, who retired less than two weeks ago.

-Colorado hired Tucker in December 2018, and gave him a shot to run a program after he was Georgia defensive coordinator.
+Colorado hired Tucker in December 2018, and gave him an opportunity to run a program after he was Georgia defensive coordinator.
 He was given a five-year, $14.75 million contract to lead the Buffaloes and they were 5-7 last season.

 Tucker has ties to Michigan State because he was a graduate assistant at the school under Nick Saban in the late 1990s.